asafshani/terraform-aws-networking/README.md

 # Terraform AWS Networking and EKS Cluster

 This repository contains Terraform code that provisions AWS network infrastructure and an Amazon EKS (Elastic Kubernetes Service) cluster in a production-style configuration.
-It is designed for demonstration, development, and DevOps interview purposes.
+It is designed for demonstration purposes.

 ## Overview